-A: Only an authorized ASLS ITC can issue a student a license for the online portion of the blended learning course.
-Once the license is issued, the student will access the course through the Laerdal Learning Platform, activate the license and complete the online portion of the course.
-After the student completes the online portion, they will receive a certificate of completion which must be presented to a TCC or Instructor to complete the in-person skills test.
-Upon successful completion, the ITC issues an ASLS provider eCard to the student.
+A: Once a student is either issued or purchases a license for the online portion of the blended learning course, the student will go to the AHA eLearning Platform to activate the license and complete the online portion of the course.
+Licenses can be purchased by either students or assigned by the TCC or Instructor.
+Once a student completes the online portion, they will receive a certificate of completion which must be presented to a TCC or Instructor to complete the in-person skills test.
+Upon successful completion, the ITC issues an ASLS eCard through the eCard portal.